jasonbayton/11ty/_src/android/android-enterprise-device-support.md

  QR provisioning
  Zero-touch enrolment

-</div></div></div></div>Notes: Following completion of provisioning, the user is presented with a number of agreements to accept, only the top two are mandatory and others can be skipped.
+Notes: Following completion of provisioning, the user is presented with a number of agreements to accept, only the top two are mandatory and others can be skipped.
 For those searching for zero-touch compatibility, Samsung will not support it for the foreseeable future.
 As of Android 8.0, Samsung switches from the unified work profile to Workspace.
 The UX is similar but different.
 Additionally, when provisioning managed work profile in MobileIron (COPE), the settings app crashes whilst setting a passcode and can not be recovered.

 Sony
 ----